topher235/neon-drifter/tasks.md

 Players can share seeds and times.

-- [ ] Add mode that functions like the daily but you can use any seed
+- [X] Add mode that functions like the daily but you can use any seed
-- [ ] Display seed on HUD
+- [X] Display seed on game over
+- [ ] Refine styling of the modal
+- [X] Update player movement to match daily mode
+- [X] Set a max number of segments, similar to daily mode

 ## Meta Progression